miccai-faimi/miccai-faimi.github.io/2022/index.md

  - Ethics of ML in medical imaging and medicine
  - Legal/regulatory considerations of fairness
  - Causality and fairness in medical imaging
  - Interplay of algorithmic and dataset bias

-We are not planning on producing published procedings, and thus ongoing or already published work are also welcome as abstracts.
+Ongoing or already published work are also welcome as abstracts.

 ### News & Important Dates